 As every share counts as a vote in the company, the more shares you have the more votes you have – for example, a person with 5 shares can out-vote a person with 4 shares.

-The proportions of these votes depend on how many shares you have issued.
-For example, if you issue 100 shares and have two shareholders with 50 shares each this is exactly the same as issuing 10 shares and each shareholder having 5.
+This weighting is based on the proportion of shares owned though, not the number.
+So for example, if you issue 100 shares and have two shareholders with 50 shares each this is exactly the same as issuing 10 shares and each shareholder having 5.

-Shares may also carry the right to dividend and may allow the individual shareholder to benefit from the sale of the company.
+Shares may also carry the right to dividends and may allow the individual shareholder to benefit from the sale of the company.